ossete/dev-blog2/README.md

 NOTES FOR DEVELOPER: <br>
 TO DO
--challnges reposuna challnes post sayfa linki ekle
-- add prism.js
-- check css files
+- check css files for FLAG, CHESS TABLE, PERIODIC TABLE exercices.
-- titles with php
 - add a hamburger menu
 - put language options to right top